rowat/rowat/README.md

 - 👋 Hi, I’m @rowat
 - 👀 I’m interested in programming()
 - 🌱 I’m currently learning c++
-- 💞️ I’m looking to collaborate on web(html5, css3, php, python) and android(Kotlin, java, c++) applications
+- 💞️ I’m looking to collaborate on web development and android development.
+-My favorite languages are html, css, php and kotlin and c++.
 - 📫 How to reach me: dennisasuga@gmail.com

 <!---